PL/SQL QUERIES FOR DEVELOPERS AND ADMINISTRATORS

 statements in a controlled manner.

-Each error or warning during the execution of a PL/SQL block raises an exception
+➢ Each error or warning during the execution of a PL/SQL block

 section

-Some exceptions are internally defined, such as ZERO DIVIDE.
-Other exceptions can be
+➢ Some exceptions are internally defined, such as ZERO DIVIDE.
+Other

 specified by the user at the end of a PL/SQL block.